 Ahh the Dordogne, a stunning slice of south-west France that shouts fairytales and food everywhere you look.
 This is a land where the rivers, orchards and forests invite you to indulge in nature's finest bounty.

 Wild game, juicy fruit and grape-draped vines are just the start of your culinary journey into this famous French fare.
 Hungry?
 Here's a handy list to whet your appetite if you’re heading to the Dordogne on holiday...

 Scour the markets

 Get your fill of fresh seasonal spoils with a trip to a farmers’ market.
-Browse stalls towering with walnuts, gooey cabécou cheese, rich fois gras and a rainbow of fresh fruit and veg.
+Browse stalls towering with walnuts, gooey cabécou cheese and a rainbow of fresh fruit and veg.
 Sarlat-la-Canéda’s night market is one of the best – bring your own plate and picnic basket and dine al fresco under the stars with the locals.